-I am tickled pink to welcome Leslie Sinclair of Segreto Finishes to the blog today…if you are an admirer of European-inspired design or a lover of beautiful decorative wall finishes, you may be acquainted with Leslie’s lovely work, her amazing books, and her award-winning blog.
-What you may not know is that we have been online pals for years, and she is one of my favorite Texans on the planet!
-Just the kindest and most gracious class act…so let’s get to know Segreto, be inspired, and snag expert advice for choosing the right paint colors and finishes!
+Tickled pink to welcome Leslie Sinclair of Segreto Finishes to the blog today.
+If you are an admirer of European-inspired design or beautiful decorative wall finishes, you may be acquainted with Leslie’s lovely work, books, or her award-winning blog.
+We have been online pals for years, and she is one of my favorite Texans on the planet!
+Just the kindest and most gracious class act Let’s get to know Segreto, be inspired, and snag expert advice for choosing paint colors!

 Some rooms may have distinct colors that set apart the walls, trim and ceiling……….